Zoo comedy night will benefit endangered big cats in Russia's Amur region

 "We have a couple of ambassadors from the Amur region here at the Oregon Zoo," said keeper Beth Foster.
 "Mikhail the tiger and Borris the leopard.
 We hope to reverse the fortunes of their wild counterparts with a great night of comedy.
 The proceeds are going to an organization with a proven impact on the species' survival."

-Emceed by Daria from 105.1 The Buzz, the comedy night runs from 6 to 10 p.m. in the zoo's Cascade Ballroom and will include hors d'oeuvres and adult refreshments, a silent auction, live auction and performances by Falcone and Pruett.
-Tickets for this fundraiser are $50 ($90 for two) and can be purchased online.
+Emceed by Poison Waters, the event runs from 6 to 9 p.m. in the zoo's Cascade Ballroom and includes live music, hors d'oeuvres and drinks, silent and live auctions, and a performance by Weierhauser.
+General seating tickets for this fundraiser are $55 ($100 for two) and premier seating tickets are $80 ($150 for two).
+Tickets can be purchased online at zoocomedynight.com.

 The AAZK is a nonprofit, volunteer organization made up of professional zookeepers and other interested persons dedicated to professional animal care and conservation.

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.